-We project Memphis Allies will cost approximately \$60 million in its first four years of service, adding 316 committed team members in direct intervention and prevention services for youth and adults.
+We project Memphis Allies will cost approximately 60 million in its first four years of service, adding more than 300 committed team members in direct intervention and prevention services for youth and adults.

-Memphis Allies will require up-front investment from philanthropy.
-We are seeking a major philanthropic investment to demonstrate results, and make the case to the public sector that our work demands their attention and resources.
+investment to demonstrate results, and make the case to the public sector that our work demands their attention and resources.
 We are committed to securing long-term public funding to ensure sustainability.